apache/flink/docs/setup/config.md

 ### Compute

-- `taskmanager.compute.numa`: When enabled a TaskManager is started on each NUMA node for each worker listed in *conf/slaves* (DEFAULT: false)
+- `taskmanager.compute.numa`: When enabled a TaskManager is started on each NUMA node for each worker listed in *conf/slaves* (DEFAULT: false).
+Note: only supported when deploying Flink as a standalone cluster.

 ### Managed Memory